Turkish nationalism: Neo-Nazism and neo-fascism

-A neo-Nazi group existed in 1969 in İzmir, when a group of former Republican Villagers Nation Party members (precursor party of the Nationalist Movement Party) founded the association "Nasyonal Aktivitede Zinde İnkişaf" (Vigorous Development in National Activity).
+A neo-Nazi group existed in 1969 in İzmir, when a group of former Republican Villagers Nation Party members (precursor party of the Nationalist Movement Party) founded the association "Nasyonal Aktivite ve Zinde İnkişaf" (National Activity and Vigorous Development).
 The club maintained two combat units.
 The members wore SA uniforms and used the Hitler salute.
 One of the leaders (Gündüz Kapancıoğlu) was re-admitted to the Nationalist Movement Party in 1975.

 Today, apart from neo-fascist Grey Wolves and the Turkish ultranationalist MHP, there are some neo-Nazi organizations in Turkey such as the Ataman Brotherhood, or the Turkish Nazi Party and the National Socialist Party of Turkey which are mainly based on the Internet.

+21st century secular nationalism

+Following two decades long Islamic-conservative AK Party rule, many authors and scholars point out a newly emerging wave, called secular nationalism by the most.
+This new wave is yet to acquire a precise form and discourse, but attracted interest mainly from young adults who are disillusioned with government policies - especially unregulated refugee influx.

 The "Insulting Turkishness" laws

-Article 301 of the Turkish Penal Code, which is perceived as being contrary to the notion of freedom of speech, states: The person who publicly denigrates the Turkish Nation, the Republic of Turkey, the Grand National Assembly of Turkey, the Government of the Republic of Turkey and the judicial organs of the State, shall be punished with imprisonment of six months to two years.
-But also it can be only with permission of the Minister of Justice.
-However, it also states that Expressions of thought intended to criticize shall not constitute a crime.
+Article 301 of the Turkish Penal Code, which is perceived as contrary to the notion of freedom of speech, took effect on June 1, 2005, and was amended in 2008, states: The person who publicly denigrates the Turkish Nation, the Republic of Turkey, the Grand National Assembly of Turkey, the Government of the Republic of Turkey and the judicial organs of the State, shall be punished with imprisonment of six months to two years.
+The article also states, expressions of thought intended to criticize shall not constitute a crime, and that it cannot be invoked without the approval of the Minister of Justice.

 There have been recent indications that Turkey may repeal or modify Article 301, after the embarrassment suffered by some high-profile cases.
 Nationalists within the judicial system, intent on derailing Turkey's full admission into the European Union, have used Article 301 to initiate trials against people like Nobel Prize–winning Turkish novelist Orhan Pamuk, the Turkish novelist Elif Shafak, and the late Hrant Dink for acknowledging the existence of the Armenian genocide.

 In May 2007, a law was put into effect allowing Turkey to block websites that are deemed insulting to Atatürk.